coreos/tectonic-docs/Documentation/tutorials/aws/installing-tectonic.md

 Tectonic will create a new AWS Virtual Private Cloud (VPC), or you can select an existing VPC.
 To use an existing VPC, see the [existing VPC requirements][vpc-req].

-## Downloading and running Tectonic Installer
+## Download and run Tectonic Installer

 Having completed the AWS installation requirements, you are now ready to download and run the Tectonic Installer.

 Make sure a current version of either Google Chrome or Mozilla Firefox is set as the default browser on the workstation where the installer will run.

 1. Download and run Tectonic Installer by opening a new terminal and running the following command:

 ```
 $ curl -O https://releases.tectonic.com/releases/tectonic_1.7.3-tectonic.3.tar.gz
 ```